at Michigan – Nov. 21, 2009

 Nittany Lions 24, #2 Buckeyes 21

-Running back Curtis Samuel (No. 4) gave Ohio State a 14-point third-quarter lead with a 74-yard touchdown run, but Penn State returned a blocked field goal 60 yards for a score late in the fourth quarter to upset the Buckeyes, 24-21.
+Running back Curtis Samuel (No. 4) gave Ohio State a 14-point lead with a 74-yard touchdown run in the third quarter, but Penn State blocked a late field goal attempt and returned it 60 yards for a score to upset the Buckeyes.

 Nebraska– Nov.
 5, 2016